With numeric values in a gt table, we can transform those to values of

 Examples

-to create a gt table.
-Format the num
+to format the num

-column to have
+column to display as byte

-byte sizes in the decimal standard.
+sizes in the decimal standard.

 See also